The Call for Nominations has been released for the sixth annual Hiroshi Tsuji Early Career Researcher Award.

-Nominations will open on 1 October 2018 and close on 15 November 2018.
+Nominations will open on 1 October 2020 and close on 15 November 2020.
 Both self-nominations and peer recommendations will be considered by the award committee.
-There have been changes to the documentation required in the nomination package.
-It is suggested that nominators download the Call for Nominations for more information about the nomination and selection process.
+Please download the Call for Nominations for complete information about the nomination and selection process.

 The award is named after Professor Hiroshi Tsuji and his many important contributions to combustion science, most famously his invention and utilization of a stable counterflow burner configuration, the Tsuji burner.
 The configuration has influenced a vast number of fundamental studies and applications regarding flame structure, extinction, soot formation and other areas in laminar and turbulent combustion.
 It is also a foundational element for early career researchers coming to the field.